Willie Phelps

-Willie Thomas Phelps (September 5, 1914 in Chesapeake City – March 1, 2004) was an American songwriter and country and western guitarist.
-He performed with his brothers Norman and Earl as the Phelps Brothers.
+Willie Thomas Phelps (September 5, 1914 – March 1, 2004) was an American songwriter and country and western guitarist.

+Biography

+Phelps was born in Chesapeake, Virginia.
+He attended South Norfolk High School in Virginia.

+Phelps performed with his brothers Norman and Earl as the Phelps Brothers, and as part of the Virginia Rounders.
+They also performed with Ray Whitley in the Six-Bar Cowboys.
 His songs were recorded by country artists such as Jim Reeves, and once by Elvis Presley.
-Phelps' songs featured in cowboy films in the 1930s; the three brothers had a screen appearance as Ray Whitley's cowboy band in Hittin' the Trail 1937, and Phelps' "Move Slow, Little Dogie" featured in the film The Renegade Ranger 1938.
+Phelps' songs featured in cowboy films in the 1930s.
+The three Phelps brothers had a screen appearance as Ray Whitley's cowboy band in Hittin' the Trail (1937), and Phelps' "Move Slow, Little Dogie" featured in the film The Renegade Ranger (1938).
+The Phelps brothers owned Fernwood Farms, a dance and concert venue in Norfolk County.
+He served in the United States Navy during World War II.